JamesMura/bootstrap/Checking-that-chef-completed-appserver-setup-successfully.md

 SHH into the appserver with the IP address it was created with.

-	<code>$ shh root@<appserver ip address></code>
+	<code>$ shh root@xx.xx.xx.xx</code>
+where xx.xx.xx.xx is the appserver IP address

 Then enter the password that chef printed to the console after the appserver was created.
 Note that this password could have been changed from the rackspace interface.
 Use the new password set from rackspace if the password was changed.

 1. Check that <b>localsettings.py</b> exists and that it has the right contents.

-Compare its contents with those of <fill in the file>
+	Compare its contents with those of <b>fill in the file</b>

 2. Check that pip dependencies have been installed <b>in virtualenv</b>

-	navigate to the virtualenv directory by running
+	Navigate to the virtualenv directory by running

 	<code>$ cd /path to your ureport directory/provisioning/chef/cookbooks/virtualenv/</code>

 	Then check that all pip packages are installed by running